sstelfox/stelfox.net/content/notes/security/gnupg.md

       - "Protects against unknown key compromises"
       - "Avoids requiring contacts to refresh their copy of your key"
     answer: [0, 2]
+    explanation: "New subkeys give you forward secrecy and protect against undetected compromises.
+The tradeoff is that contacts do need to refresh your key, and there is some workflow disruption when the new subkeys take over."
 ---

 These are my working notes on GnuPG key management, smartcard workflows, and